Baqend/guide/src/topics/speed-kit/index.md

 <li>
 ###Host Service Worker
 In order to provide the Service Worker with its full functionality, it needs to have the root scope.
-Thus, the Service Wworker should be hosted in your root directory.
+Thus, the Service Worker should be hosted in your root directory.
 If you are able to do so, the default case is yours.
-If for whatever reason this is not possible we provided you some implementation options here:<br><br>
+If for whatever reason this is not possible, we provide you some implementation options here:
-**Apache**<br>
+####WordPress
+Use our <a href="/topics/wordpress/">WordPress Plugin</a>
+####Apache
 Option 1: Rewrite the request url for the service worker to the actual location:
 ```sh
 # Add the following lines to your httpd.conf file